 Printing from Microsoft .NET and Visual Studio Dotnet:

 IDAutomation’s .NET Barcode Forms Controls are managed code components that allow easy printing of barcodes from any .NET environment.
-For creating barcodes in ASP Dotnet Web Applications for the Internet, IDAutomation recommends using the ASP .NET Barcode Server Control.
+IDAutomation recommends using the ASP .NET Barcode Server Control when creating barcodes in ASP Dotnet Web Applications for the Internet.

 Java programmers and web developers may wish to use IDAutomation’s Java Barcode Packages, which contain JavaBeans, applets and servlets.
 These Java products may be used on any operating system with a Java virtual machine to integrate automated bar-coding into internet applications, websites or custom Java applications.

 IDAutomation barcode fonts may be used to integrate barcodes into PDF documents to create virus-free portable data files that can be viewed on all operating systems with a PDF viewer such as Acrobat Reader.
 The fonts have been tested and work with the following PDF conversion products:

 - Adobe Distiller Server works well with all of IDAutomation’s MICR, OCR and barcode fonts including symbol-encoded fonts.

 - PDFLib is a library for generating PDF documents “on the fly” and generally for programmers only.
 PDFLib runs on Mac, Windows and several Unix platforms in addition to EBCDIC-based platforms, such as IBM eServer iSeries 400 and zSeries S/390.
 It is especially well suited for generating PDF on a Web server.
 PDFlib can generate PDF data directly in memory (instead of on file), resulting in better performance and avoiding the need for temporary files.
 This product was implemented by one of IDAutomation’s clients using the PostScript Interleaved 2 of 5 Barcode Fonts with Redhat Linux 6.2.